-There are several flu vaccine options for the 2017-2018 flu season, though the CDC does not recommend the live attenuated influenza vaccine this season.
+For the 2018-2019 flu season, CDC recommends that providers use any licensed, appropriate influenza vaccine.
+There are several flu vaccine options, including the live attenuated influenza vaccine, also known as the nasal spray.
 Different flu vaccines are approved for use in different groups of people.
 Factors that can determine a person’s suitability for vaccination, or vaccination with a particular vaccine, include a person’s age, health (current and past) and any relevant allergies, including an egg allergy.

 Below is a wide array of resources from participating organizations.